MicrosoftDocs/azure-devops-docs/docs/pipelines/process/templates.md

 An includes template contains reuseable content that can be inserted into multiple YAMLs.
 An includes template functions like an include directive in many programming languages where content from one file is inserted into another file.

-An extends template allows you to have one template control the structure of a pipeline and have child templates implement of controlled sections of it.
-An extends template works more like an object class in programming where an extends template defines how other templates can be implemented.
+An extends template allows you to have one template control the structure of a pipeline.
+An extends template takes in parameters, which let you configure how the pipeline runs.
+An extends template can contain includes templates.

 ## Includes templates
 Includes templates let you copy content from one YAML and reuse it in a different YAMLs.
 This saves you from having to manually include the same logic in multiple places.
 The `include-npm-steps.yml` file includes template contains steps that are reused in `azure-pipeline.yml`.